 Red lentils, fresh dill and tomatoes jive together in this hearty soup that has comfort written all over it.
 There is no need to run to the store for some broth to prepare this tasty soup; instead a simple salted simmer brings out the flavors of the lentils and tomatoes in such a way that requires very little extra ingredients.

-I can confidently say that this red lentil and dill soup is in my top 5 favorite soups, if not the top!
+I can confidently say that this red lentil and dill soup is in my top 5 favorite soups, if not THE top.
 Not only because it tastes great, but because it is very easy, cheap and quick to make.
+Plus, look at that beautiful red-orange color!

 With the large serving size, it can be a nutritious lunch for a few days.
 Some will be happy on that note, some will not.
 We personally love leftovers in our house, so we think it’s great news!

 Did you try out this red lentil soup recipe?
-Let us know what you thought in the comments and if you enjoyed it, please share!
+Let me know what you thought in the comments and if you enjoyed it, please share!

 Red Lentil and Dill Soup